-Name of Lead How do the goals of your Strategic Plan overlap with the goals of Plan Organization each plan?
-Continuum of Care ЕСНО The CoC is made up of organizations and agencies that provide a vast array of services to individuals and families that are homeless, or at imminent risk of becoming homeless.
-2017 Assessment of Fair Housing Horry County HOME Consortium In 2017, the Horry County HOME Consortium completed an AFH, the Consortium's primary tool for identifying contributing factors for fair housing issues in the region.
-The AFH provides goals, each with strategies and a timeline of measurement for each goal to address these issues and affirmatively further fair housing in the region.

-Name of Lead How do the goals of your Strategic Plan overlap with the goals of Plan Organization each plan?
-2019 In 2018, FEMA awarded a grant to Horry County to develop a Resiliency Horry County resiliency and mitigation plan to address repetitive flooding in Plan unincorporated areas of the County.
-Horry County Governmentÿ¿Á¿Á¿Á¿Á¿Á¿Á¿Á¿Á¿Á¿Á¿Á¿S Comprehensive Plan, Imagine 2040, provides practical Imagine Howar Country implementation strategies to help the County reach its future goals.
-2040 Horry County The long range planning document guides decision making to ensure that planning and community development initiatives align to achieve guided growth and desired outcomes.
+Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
+Continuum of Total Care for the The CoC is made up of organizations and agencies that provide a vast array Care Homeless of services to individuals and families that are homeless, or at imminent Care Coalition risk of becoming homeless.
+In 2017, the Horry County HOME Consortium completed an AFH, the 2017 Horry County Consortium's primary tool for identifying contributing factors for fair Assessment of HOME housing issues in the region.
+The AFH provides goals, each with strategies Fair Housing Consortium and a timeline of measurement for each goal to address these issues and affirmatively further fair housing in the region.
+2019 Resiliency In 2018, FEMA awarded a grant to Horry County to develop a resiliency and Plan Horry County mitigation plan to address repetitive flooding in unincorporated areas of Pidli the County.
+Horry County Government's Comprehensive Plan, Imagine 2040, provides practical implementation strategies to help the County reach its future Imagine 2040 Horry County goals.
+The long range planning document guides decision making to ensure that planning and community development initiatives align to achieve guided growth and desired outcomes.